Updated October 2019

-We’ve visited twice in recent years and had a ball with our three boys, now aged 10, 8 and 5.
+We’ve visited three times in recent years and had a ball with our three boys, now aged 13, 11 and 8.

-Both times, we had a combination of weather (from pouring rain through to sunny, warm days), but we still found plenty of activities to do and places to visit with our children.
+Over our three visits, we’ve experienced every type of weather (from pouring rain through to a lovely week of sunny, warm days), and have always found plenty of activities to do and places to visit with our children at their various ages and stages.

-What follows is by no means a comprehensive list of things to do and places to visit in Bright and surrounds.
-This will depend on when you visit, what your interests are and how long you stay.
-However, I do hope it provides some useful tips for things to do and places to visit with a young family.
+What follows is by no means a comprehensive list of things to do and places to visit in Bright and surrounds, although we’ve covered a fair bit over our three visits.
+What will work for your family will depend on when you visit, what your interests are and how long you stay.
+However, I do hope it provides some useful tips and a starting point for things to do and places to visit.

 1. Play at Howitt Park, Bright

 There’s plenty of space to play here and paths for the kids to scoot or ride their bikes on.
-With a seat in the courtyard at The Bright Brewery, this is a great spot for everyone.
+With a seat in the courtyard or on a picnic table at The Bright Brewery where you over look the park, this is a great spot for everyone.

 Bike riders are everywhere in Bright.
-There are loads of bike paths and trails to follow, from the flat trails to the hill climbs for the super committed.
+There are loads of bike paths and trails to follow, from the flat trails to the hill climbs for the super committed and mountain bike riders.
+You can either BYO bikes or if you don’t have space in your car for bikes or have a tow bar, there are a few bike hire places in town to choose from.

 The Rail Trail, above, is super popular with the Rail Trail Cafe at the end for a pit stop.